BASIC HOW TO JOIN A RUSU CLUB INFO:

 - RUSU manages the Clubs Program for academic, social/general interest, spiritual, political and cultural clubs (over 100 clubs).
 RMIT Student Life manages sports clubs and the creative collectives.
 To check out the sports and creative clubs, follow the links on the RMIT "Get Involved" page - scroll down to "Popular Clubs to Join" and the links (e.g "More Sports Clubs") are under that section https://www.rmit.edu.au/students/new-student-guide/get-involved

-- For info about specific RUSU Clubs, naviagate to the page of the Club you are interested in joining (or re-joining as all RUSU Clubs require members to re-join every year) [Click here to search for clubs] You can also use the "advanced" feature to serach for the different types of RUSU Clubs.
+- For info about specific RUSU Clubs, naviagate to the page of the RUSU Club you are interested in joining (or re-joining - all RUSU Clubs require members to re-join every year) [Click here to search for clubs] You can also use the "advanced" feature to serach for the different types of RUSU Clubs.

-- If a Club uses online membership through the RUSU web page, when you use the "Join or Renew" button on the page, it will ask you to set up an account in the system.
+- If a Club uses online membership through the RUSU web page, when you use the purple "Join or Renew" button on the page, it will ask you to set up an account in the system.
 That will be your log-in for all time (you are not required to be a RUSU member and this does not mean you have joined RUSU)